 A short flight from Brisbane or an hour’s drive from Cairns, this sun-kissed destination seems made for romantic getaways and short breaks.
 Inspired?
-Here’s how to spend a weekend away in marvellous Port Douglas.
+Here’s how to spend a romantic weekend away in marvellous Port Douglas.

 Related article: Port Douglas: Where rainforest meets reef

 When it comes to natural beauty, Port Douglas packs a punch.
 Situated right on the Great Barrier Reef’s doorstep, this beachy oasis is also blessed with untouched rainforest and majestic hinterland surrounds.